erdomke/BracketPipe/README.md

 ## High Performance

 Using only the stripped down core of [AngleSharp](https://github.com/AngleSharp/AngleSharp), AngleParse achives incredibly fast performance.

+* Minification Tasks: **1.5 times faster** than [WebMarkupMin](https://github.com/Taritsyn/WebMarkupMin)
-In fact, it was measured to be over **4.5 times faster** for HTML sanitization than [HtmlSanitizer](https://github.com/mganss/HtmlSanitizer) which leverages AngleSharp's full DOM parser.
+* Sanitization Tasks: **4.5 times faster** than [HtmlSanitizer](https://github.com/mganss/HtmlSanitizer) which leverages AngleSharp's full DOM parser.

 ## Standards Conformance

-The parser uses the HTML 5.1 specification, which defines error handling and element correction.
-As a result, it works exactly as in all modern browsers.
+The parser uses the [HTML 5.1 specification](https://dev.w3.org/html5/spec-preview/tokenization.html), which defines error handling and element correction.
+As a result, it works the same as all modern browsers.

 ## Portable